emanchado/narrows/README.md

 TODO
 ====

-* Fix background images with spaces in them
 * Add a way for readers to navigate between chapters and/or an index
 * Rewrite the image uploader so it's a single, special component that updates the dropdown as soon as an image is uploaded